webqwerty/wp-async/_documentation/crm-profiles-customization.md

   http://easyerp.co/documentation/crm-profiles-customization/
 published: true
 ---
 EasyERP allows you to create types of profiles with different level of access to the functions of the system.
-It allows to build secure and simple database, where each user, depending on his status, position, etc., will be able to view, edit and delete certain kinds of data.
+It allows to build secure and simple database, where each user, depending on his status, position, etc., will be able to view, edit and delete certain kinds of data!

 <a href="https://easyerp.com/wp-content/uploads/2015/10/341.png"><img class="aligncenter size-full wp-image-1070" src="https://easyerp.com/wp-content/uploads/2015/10/341.png" alt="managing profiles" width="800" height="264" /></a>